Written by Terri Reddout

 “Entertaining story, Terri, but what is the lesson to be learned here?

-- Hillary Clinton and several key members of the Democratic Party are running child sex rings and abusing innocent children.
+- Hillary Clinton and several key members of the Democratic Party ran child sex rings and abused innocent children out of a Washington D.C. pizza parlor.

 - Tests show that drinks from Starbucks are contaminated with feces.